guyorlinsky/anlp/src/model_inference/README.md

 > adaptation was needed to run inference with the older model, `alberta-v2`.
 > The relevant sections were commented out to be used twice.

+> Our code is imported as-is, there is no modification.
+Paths in code will be inconsistent.

 # Model Training

 Model training was done using Hugging Face's [`trl`](https://github.com/huggingface/trl) script.